Bennotsi-MTG/Doomsday-Codex/core/brainstorm.md

 Brainstorm is one of the most powerful, if not controversial, spells available in the Legacy format at this time.
-There have been numerous articles written on this 'seemingly innocuous at first glance' one manner cantrip.
+There have been numerous articles written on this 'seemingly innocuous at first glance' one mana cantrip.
 I will be glossing over the main discussion of this card and instead focus on the specifics of using it as a part of or to initiate your doomsday piles.
 It many cases it can be used as any other cantrip.